Diagnostic Approach to the Adult with Suspected Immune Deficiency

 1.0 Disease Definition

 Primary and secondary immunodeficiency disorders are a diverse group of illnesses resulting from one or more abnormalities of the immune system.
-The clinical manifestations include increased susceptibility to infection and an increased risk for autoimmune disease and malignancy.
-Primary immune deficiency (PID) diseases are a group of serious disorders arising from an intrinsic defect in the immune system, generally the result of a genetic disease that can be traced directly to a particular immune pathway.
-In contrast, secondary immune deficiencies stem from impairment of the immune response through another mechanism, such as an infection, metabolic derangement, malignancy or toxins, with the immune defect being a secondary manifestation.
+The clinical manifestations include increased susceptibility to infection and an increased risk for autoimmune disease, malignancy, allergy, and autoinflammatory disorders.
+Primary immune deficiency (PID) diseases are a group of serious disorders arising from an intrinsic defect in the immune system, generally the result of a genetic disease that can be traced directly to a particular immune pathway, currently, primary defects over 400 genes.
+In contrast, secondary immune deficiencies stem from impairment of the immune response through other mechanisms, such as an infection, metabolic derangement, malignancy, toxins, immunosuppressant therapies, with the immune defect being a secondary manifestation.
 Although the possibility of immunodeficiency should be considered in any individual with recurrent infections, it is also important to consider nonimmune conditions as a cause.
-Such disorders include circulatory abnormalities leading to stasis or cellular ischemia, as can occur in sickle cell disease, diabetes or heart failure; obstructive lung conditions such as chronic obstructive pulmonary disease, ciliary dyskinesia, and cystic fibrosis; or ureteral stenosis, resulting in defective pathogen clearance; and breaches in the integument and mucosal surfaces, as is seen in erythema multiforms or burns, allowing entry to opportunistic organisms and infection.
+Such disorders include circulatory abnormalities leading to stasis or cellular ischemia, as can occur in sickle cell disease, diabetes or heart failure; obstructive lung conditions such as chronic obstructive pulmonary disease, ciliary dyskinesia, and cystic fibrosis; or ureteral stenosis, resulting in defective pathogen clearance; and breaches in the integument and mucosal surfaces, as is seen in erythema multiform or burns, epidermolysis bullosa, severe inflammatory bowel disease, allowing entry to opportunistic organisms and infection.
 Each of these is associated with infection by specific pathogens and results in characteristic clinical manifestations.

 Secondary immune dysfunctions are far more common in adults than PID.
 Common causes include malnutrition, HIV/AIDS, malignancy, immune suppressive drugs, and toxin exposure.
 Malignancy can directly suppress B-cell function, as is seen in chronic lymphocytic leukemia and lymphomas.
 Malignancy can also directly cause bone marrow failure, resulting in neutropenia and impaired T-cell function.

 Metabolic disorders such as diabetes, uremia and liver failure are often associated with severe, life threatening infections due to impairment of the cellular functions of lymphoid and myeloid cells.
 Protein-losing enteropathies, burns and nephrosis lead to loss of soluble factors, such as immunoglobulin and complement, thereby increasing the risk for sepsis and peritonitis.
 Autoimmune diseases, especially those associated with immune complexes such as systemic lupus erythematosus (SLE), often result in secondary complement deficiency due to chronic consumption that exceeds hepatic synthesis.
-In large case series from Thailand and Taiwan, anticytokine autoantibodies against interferon-g, associated with multiple opportunistic infections and were associated with an adult-onset immunodeficiency.
+In large case series from Thailand and Taiwan, anticytokine autoantibodies against interferon-gamma, associated with multiple opportunistic infections and were associated with an adult-onset immunodeficiency.
+Autoantibodies against type I interferons are associated with severe COVID19 outcome, and autoantibodies against IL-17 area associated with chronic mucocutaneous candidiasis in AIRE deficiency, and autoantibodies agains IL-6 are associated with staphylococcus sepsis.
 Transient activation and depletion of complement can also occur with sepsis, viremia, burns and trauma.
 In the diagnostic approach to an adult with recurrent infections and suspected immune deficiency, these nonimmune and secondary causes need to be considered.
 The characteristics and clinical features of the categories of primary and secondary immune disorders in adults are listed in Table 1.

 2.0 Classification and Clinical Presentation